Arunnishanth-LifeSigns/belt_presense/README.md

 1.  **Configure the environment:** Create a `.env` file in the root directory using `.env.prod` as a template.

-2.  **Run the application:** The following command starts the application and includes the necessary build flags for CGO.
+2.  **Run the application:** The application's entry point is `cmd/main.go`.
+To run the application, use the following command from the root of the project:
     ```bash
     go run -tags=CGO_ENABLED_1 cmd/main.go
     ```
+    This command compiles and runs the `main.go` file.
+The `-tags=CGO_ENABLED_1` flag is included as it is specified in the project's launch configuration.

 ## Optional: Local Testing with `belt_app_streaming.py`